Bio-Prime/documentation/docs/index.md

 ## Login Page

-When you access the BioPrime website, it first takes you to the login options.
+When you access the BioPrime website, the page first offers you the login options.
 All repository users need to log in before viewing or customizing data.

 ![login_screen](./login_screen.JPG)

 New users and their assigned roles are created by the Administrator.
 Users are then notified by e-mail about their access grant.
 Personal or work e-mail can be used as the username and the password should be set by the users themselves.

-If the password has been forgotten or the e-mail has been changed, the Administrator can permit the option of creating a new password, change the role of the user or delete them and add them with a new e-mail.
+If the password has been forgotten or the e-mail has been changed, the Administrator can permit the option of creating a new password, change the role of the user or delete and add them with a new e-mail.

 ## Access to Primer Data Library

-After logging in, the user is presented with the main page of the program.
+After logging in, user is presented with the Dashboard, the main page of the program.

 ![dashboard](./dashboard.png)

-Icons on the left show:
+Icons on the left show (in descending order):

-* Dashboard, which is the main page showing primer data
+* Dashboard, the main page showing primer data
 * Orders, where recent and pending orders can be viewed
 * History, which shows a timeline of all changes made by the users (view limited only to specific users)